abeyonalaja/waste-tracking-service/docs/private-beta-comms-sign-up.md

-# Apply to voluntarily test the service for reporting waste received (Private beta)
+# Apply to test the service in beta

 ## About the private beta